gregttn/GTToast/README.md

 [![License](https://img.shields.io/cocoapods/l/GTToast.svg?style=flat)](http://cocoapods.org/pods/GTToast)
 [![Platform](https://img.shields.io/cocoapods/p/GTToast.svg?style=flat)](http://cocoapods.org/pods/GTToast)

-GTToast is a library written in Swift which allow toast notifcations to be displayed.
+GTToast is a library written in Swift which allows toast notifcations to be displayed.
+You can create toasts with text and/or images.
+There are many options available to allow you to adapt look and feel of the toast messages to your app.

 ![Preview](https://raw.githubusercontent.com/gregttn/GTToast/master/sample.gif)